erikras/redux-promise-listener/README.md

 // This structure is in the shape:
 // {
-//   fn,         <--- the async function that dispatches the start action and returns a Promise
+//   asyncFunction, <--- the async function that dispatches the start action and returns a Promise
 //   unsubscribe    <--- a function to unsubscribe from the Redux store
 // }

 // dispatches an action { type: 'START_ACTION_TYPE', payload: values }
-generatedAsyncFunction.fn(values).then(
+generatedAsyncFunction.asyncFunction(values).then(
   // called with action.payload when an action of
   // type 'RESOLVE_ACTION_TYPE' is dispatched
   resolvePayload => {